*If you are wanting to make pizza, I have a very similar recipe for pizza crust and it’s absolutely A-mazing! CLICK HERE to see it.

 - 1 C Blanched Almond Flour, Honeyville Brand

 - ½ C + 2 Tbsp.
 Tapioca Or Arrowroot Flour + Extra For Hands

 - 1 Tsp.
 Italian Seasoning (optional)

 - 1 Large Egg

 - In a large mixing bowl, mix together almond flour, tapioca flour, salt, Italian seasoning, and baking soda.
 Set aside.

 - In a small bowl, mix together the warm water and psyllium husks.
 Stir until thick.
-For chia seeds: Stir and set aside for about 3 minutes, or until thick.

 - Add the psyllium mixture, vinegar, olive oil, and egg to the dry ingredients and mix well (I use a stand mixer).
 Mixture will be thick and sticky.